Respite short-stay care

 Accommodation costs or a means tested care fee for care services do not apply, but you may need to pay for other services such as Sapphire Services or choose to pay for selected additional services.

 For more information, find a care home to work out the estimated costs.

 What should I look for when choosing respite care?

-Choosing a care home for respite care is very similar to choosing a care home for a permanent placement.
-We suggest that you consider the below:
+Choosing an aged care respite home is very similar to choosing a permanent care home.
+We suggest that you consider: